-NICE has assessed 2 point-of care Coagulometers to help the NHS decide whether to use these products.
-They are called CoaguChek XS and InRatio2 PT/INR.
-Both Coagulometers are recommended for use by people taking long-term anti-blood clotting therapy who have atrial fibrillation or heart valve disease, if they prefer and are able to effectively use this type of monitoring.
-People (and their carers) who will be using 1 of these devices should be given training, and their doctor should regularly assess self-monitoring.
+NICE has assessed point-of care Coagulometers to help the NHS decide whether to use these products.
+The only product currently available is called CoaguChek XS.
+This is recommended for use by people taking long-term anti-blood clotting therapy who have atrial fibrillation or heart valve disease, if they prefer and are able to effectively use this type of monitoring.